 The interior of the Free Meeting House has been fully restored and is overwhelmingly austere with bland colors and lack of symbols and ornamentation.
 The historic structure is truly non-denominational with a focus on people working together.
 The New Brunswick Centennial restoration of 1990 includes a small glass-covered panel on the wall which shows a portion of plaster wall and the underlying, hand-hewn lattice, fitting together like a giant jigsaw puzzle.

 Immediately outside the front door there is a single, sombre and touching tombstone for Mary Moore Kelly who departed this world on May 15, 1890 at the tender age of 2 years and 1 month.
 There may be no greater human reverence than that for the loss of innocent children.
 Behind the Free Meeting House many tombstones stand proud in defiance of time.
 Some retain faint images of their acknowledgement.
-A few are weather-worn to a blank slate.
-It is likely historical records may reveal their identity.
+A few are weather-worn to a blank slate but historical records may reveal their identity.

 A touching tombstone for a child near the entrance to the 1821 Free Meeting House in Moncton, New Brunswick, Canada